 MEM TEST: Test bit: allows to select the Random Memory Access Test Mode (see § 5.5.1). =0 normal mode (default); =1 Random Memory Access Test Mode selected: it is possible to write directly into the memory.

 OFFLINE: Offline bit: allows to select the ADC controller's status. =0 ADC controller online (default); =1 ADC controller offline: no conversion is performed.

-CLEAR DATA: Allows to generate a reset signal which clears the data, the write and read pointers, the event counter and the peak sections. =0 no data reset is generated (default); =1 a data reset signal is generated.
-OVER RANGE: Allows to disable overflow suppression (see also § 2.5). =0 over range check enabled: only the data not causing the ADC overflow are written into the output buffer (overflow suppression; default); =1 over range check disabled: all the data are written into the output buffer (no overflow suppression).
-LOW THRESHOLD: Allows to disable zero suppression (see also § 2.4). =0 low threshold check enabled: only data above the threshold are written into the output buffer (zero suppression; default); =1 low threshold check disabled: all the data are written into the output buffer (no zero suppression).
-VALID CONTROL: Allows to abort memorisation of not valid data when working in Common Stop mode (see § 2.6). =0 valid data check enabled: only valid data are written into the output buffer; =1 valid data check disabled: all the data are written into the output buffer.
-TEST ACQ: Allows to select the Acquisition Test Mode (see § 5.5.2). =0 normal operation mode, i.e. the data to be stored in the buffer are the real data (default); =1 Acquisition Test Mode selected, i.e. the data to be stored in the buffer are taken from an internal FIFO (Test Event Write Register, see § 4.32).
-SLIDE ENABLE: Allows to enable/disable the sliding scale. =0 the sliding scale is disabled and the DAC of the sliding scale is set with a constant value (Slide Constant, see § 4.37); =1 the sliding scale is enabled (default).
-STEP TH: Allows to set the zero suppression threshold resolution (firmware release 5.1 and later, see § 2.4 for details) =0 ADC CONVERTED VALUE < THRESHOLD VALUE x 16
+CLEAR DATA: Allows to generate a reset signal which clears the data, the write and read pointers, the event counter and the peak sections.

+=0 no data reset is generated (default);

+=1 a data reset signal is generated.

+OVER RANGE: Allows to disable overflow suppression (see also § 2.3). =0 over range check enabled: only the data not causing the ADC overflow are written into the output buffer (overflow suppression; default); =1 over range check disabled: all the data are written into the output buffer (no overflow suppression).

+LOW THRESHOLD: Allows to disable zero suppression (see also § 2.3).

+=0 low threshold check enabled: only data above the threshold are written into the output buffer (zero suppression; default); =1 low threshold check disabled: all the data are written into the output buffer (no zero suppression).
+TEST ACQ: Allows to select the Acquisition Test Mode (see § 5.5.2). =0 normal operation mode, i.e. the data to be stored in the buffer are the real data (default); =1 Acquisition Test Mode selected, i.e. the data to be stored in the buffer are taken from an internal FIFO (Test Event Write Register, see § 4.34).
+SLIDE ENABLE: Allows to enable/disable the sliding scale. =0 the sliding scale is disabled and the DAC of the sliding scale is set with a constant value (Slide Constant, see § 4.38); =1 the sliding scale is enabled (default).
+STEP TH: Allows to set the zero suppression threshold resolution (firmware release 5.1 and later, see § 2.3 for details) =0 ADC CONVERTED VALUE < THRESHOLD VALUE x 16 =1 ADC CONVERTED VALUE < THRESHOLD VALUE x 2 AUTO INCR: Allows to enable/disable the automatic increment of the readout pointer. =0 the read pointer is not incremented automatically but only by a write access to the Increment Event or Increment Offset Registers (see § 4.25 and 4.26); =1 the read pointer is incremented automatically (default).
-From firmware release 5.1, this bit (STEP_TH) allows to set the zero suppression threshold resolution, see § 2.4 for further details

-=1 ADC CONVERTED VALUE < THRESHOLD VALUE x 2 START/STOP: Allows to select Common Start or Common Stop mode. =0 Common Start mode =1 Common Stop mode AUTO INCR: Allows to enable/disable the automatic increment of the readout pointer. =0 the read pointer is not incremented automatically but only by a write access to the Increment Event or Increment Offset Registers (see § 4.24); =1 the read pointer is incremented automatically (default).
 EMPTY PROG: Allows to choose if writing the header and EOB when there are no accepted channels. =0 when there are no accepted channels, nothing is written in the output buffer (default). =1 when there are no accepted channels, the Header and the EOB are anyway written in the output buffer.
 SLIDE_SUB ENABLE: Allows to change operation mode for the sliding scale. =0 the sliding scale works normally (default); =1 the subtraction section of the sliding scale is disabled (test purposes only).
 ALL TRG: Allows to choose how to increment the event counter. =0 event counter incremented only on accepted triggers. =1 event counter incremented on all triggers (default).

-4.27.
+4.29.
 Bit Clear 2 Register

-This register allows clearing the bits of the Bit Set 2 Register (§ 4.26).
+This register allows clearing the bits of the Bit Set 2 Register (§ 4.28).
 A write access with a bit set to 1 resets that bit, e.g. writing 0x4 to this register resets the CLEAR DATA bit.
 A write access with the bits set to 0 does NOT clear the register content.
 The structure of the register is identical to the Bit Set 2 Register.

-4.28.
+4.30.
 W Memory Test Address Register

-This register contains the address of the memory on which data can be written for the memory test.
+This register contains the memory address on which data can be written for the memory test.

-Fig. 4.27: W Memory Test Address Register
+Fig. 4.29: W Memory Test Address Register